-- (b) Be signed by the person would have been entitled to receive reconveyance. listed in subsection 6. - (c) Not provide for a fee of more than 10 percent of the total remaining excess proceeds of the sale due that person. - 11.
-In addition to authorizing a person pursuant to an agreement described in subsection 10 to file a claim and collect from the county treasurer any property owed to the person, a person [described] listed in subsection [4 of NRS 361.585] 6 may authorize a person pursuant to a power of attorney, assignment or any other legal instrument to file a claim and collect from the county treasurer any property owed to him or her.
-The county is not liable for any losses resulting from the approval of the claim if the claim is paid by the county treasurer in accordance with the provisions of the legal instrument.
+- (b) Be signed by the person would have been entitled to receive reconveyance. listed in subsection 6. - (c) [Not] If the agreement is entered into by a natural person for assistance in the recovery of excess proceeds remaining from a sale of a residence that was occupied by that natural person as his or her primary residence at the time of the sale, not provide for a fee of more than 10 percent of the total remaining excess proceeds of the sale due that person. - [11.]
+12. In addition to authorizing a person pursuant to an agreement described in subsection 10 to file a claim and collect from the county treasurer any property owed to the person, a person [described] listed in subsection [4 of NRS 361.585] 6 may authorize a person pursuant to a power of attorney, assignment or any other legal instrument to file a claim and collect from the county treasurer any property owed to him or her.
+The county is not liable for any losses resulting from the approval of the claim if the claim is paid by the county treasurer in accordance with the provisions of the legal instrument. - Sec.

-Sec.
 2.5.
-NRS 116.3115 is hereby amended to read as follows:
+NRS 116.3115 is hereby amended to read as follows: - 116.3115 1.

-116.3115 1.
 Until the association makes an assessment for common expenses, the declarant shall pay all common expenses.
 After an assessment has been made by the association, assessments must be made at least annually, based on a budget adopted at least annually by the association in accordance with the requirements set forth in NRS 116.31151.
 Unless the declaration imposes more stringent standards, the budget must include a budget for the daily operation of the association and a budget for the reserves required by paragraph (b) of subsection 2.